kyleburton/sandbox/writing/bash/202410270-idioms-and-practices.md

 #!/bin/bash
 ```

-Doing this is useful in a few ways:
+Doing this is helpful in a few ways:

 * on a Unix-like system, if you make your script executable (`chmod +x`), it sets the interpreter used to execute the script
-* it will inform your IDE or editor that it is a shell script (on Unix-like systems, while file extensions often match a file's type, the first few bytes of the file are also used to define the file type, see `man file`)
+* it will inform your IDE or editor that it is a shell script (on Unix-like systems, while file extensions often match a file's type, the [first few bytes of the file](https://en.wikipedia.org/wiki/File_(command)) are also used to define the file type, see `man file`)
 * this tells [`shellcheck`](https://github.com/koalaman/shellcheck) what version of the shell your script is (i.e. `bash` or the [POSIX bourne shell](https://en.wikipedia.org/wiki/Bourne_shell) `sh`).

 I cannot stress how valuable [`shellcheck`](https://github.com/koalaman/shellcheck) is, it will catch innumerable bugs and enforce best practices as you are learning - it will accelerate your learning.
 Vidar Holen (aka `koalaman`, `shellcheck`'s creator, chose consistent and googlable error codes that make it much easier to learn about the warnings in your scripts and fix them.